 - Automatic enrichment of contact cards

-The CRM market is made up of 50% CRM SaaS offers (CRM in the cloud, unlike CRM on-premise).
-This growth is estimated at 13.3% in 2014.
-Finally, the 10 largest software vendors CRM account for 60% of the market.
-The remaining 40% consists of around a hundred solutions like E-deal, Zoho, Efficy, Infocob.
-Giants on the market include Salesforce, SAP, Oracle, Microsoft Dynamics CRM, IBM, NetSuite and Sage CRM.
-Open Source CRMs are rarer: Vtiger or SugarCRM.
-French side, Simple CRM is needed with a very affordable price.
-Note that most solutions offer free trials or demos to test the functionality of CRM Marketing software.
+The CRM market is made up of 50% SaaS CRM offers (CRM in the cloud, unlike on-premise CRM).
+This growth is estimated at 13.3% for 2014.
+Finally, the 10 largest CRM software publishers account for 60% of the market.
+The remaining 40% are made up of about a hundred solutions such as E-deal, Zoho, Efficy, Infocob.
+Among the market giants are: Salesforce, SAP, Oracle, Microsoft Dynamics CRM, IBM, NetSuite and Sage CRM.
+Open Source CRMs are more rare: Vtiger or SugarCRM.
+On the French market, Simple CRM stands out with its very affordable price.
+It should be noted that most solutions offer free trials or demos to test the functionalities of CRM Marketing software.

-With our guides on CRM or CRM, learn how to automate sales and marketing actions to serve business development and customer relationship quality (improving the customer experience, customer journey, customer experience, loyalty and customer satisfaction).
+With our guides on customer relationship management (CRM), discover how to automate sales and marketing actions to support business development and customer relationship quality (improving customer experience, customer journey, loyalty and customer satisfaction).

 The choice of CRM is complex because it depends on the current context of the company, but also on its evolution.
 Moreover, it impacts a lot of people in the company: Management, Marketing, Sales, Communication, Support, etc. It is therefore essential to draw up specifications in advance with all stakeholders in the CRM project.

-Then we must study the necessary functional scope: prospecting, marketing campaigns management, customer support?
+Then it is important to study the necessary functional scope: prospecting, marketing campaign management, customer support.
 There are hundreds of CRM software on the market that do either everything or part of the customer relationship.

-A few popular CRMs: Sellsy, Eudonet, Ines CRM, Salezeo, CRM Contact, Microsoft Dynamics CRM, MyFeelBack, Koban, Nelis, Salesforce CRM: Cloud Sales, Teamleader, EGGcrm, TigerPro CRM, Magic Business, Incwo, Pipedrive, Smartplace, Vtiger CRM , Zoho CRM, Sage CRM, Synolia, Everwin CXM, Oryano CRM, Simple CRM, E-Deal CRM
+These include: Sellsy, Eudonet, Ines CRM, Salezeo, GRC Contact, Microsoft Dynamics CRM, MyFeelBack, Koban, Nelis, Salesforce CRM : Sales Cloud, Teamleader, EGGcrm, TigerPro CRM, Magic Business, Incwo, Pipedrive, Smartplace, Vtiger CRM, Zoho CRM, Sage CRM, Synolia, Everwin CXM, Oryanoo CRM, Simple CRM, You don't need a crm, E-Deal CRM

 Complementary solutions of CRM